-QAP has two types of triggers to open two different menus.
-Each menu can be open with a mouse button and a keyboard hotkey.
+QAP has various types of triggers to open two different menus.
+Each menu can be open with a mouse button, a keyboard hotkey or an icon.

-1) QAP menu triggers: default mouse trigger is middle mouse button and default keyboard trigger is Windows+W.
+The default mouse trigger is the Middle Mouse Button and the default keyboard trigger is Windows+W.

 - These triggers show the QAP popup menu over any window (except those excluded, more info about exclusion list).